hut34/gitbookWiki/hut34-wallet-api.md

 {% endapi-method-summary %}

 {% api-method-description %}
-Returns the list of addresses for this user that can be managed via the API i.e. password protected addresses.
+Returns the list of addresses for this user that can be managed via the API.
 {% endapi-method-description %}

 {% api-method-spec %}